liborty/TokenCrypt/README.md

 ## Releases Log

+**16-Oct-22** - Release 1.0.6.
+Removed the dependence on `tar`.
+Further improved speed and security.
+New simplified export/import scripts `pack` and `unpack` replace `expcrypt` and `impcrypt` respectively. `impcrypt` is renamed to `dcrpt`.
+It maintains backwards compatibility with archive files created by `expcrypt`.
+(It is also to be used for local directory maintenance, as the opposite of `ncrpt`).

-**5Oct22** - Release 1.0.5.
+**5-Oct-22** - Release 1.0.5.
 Removed the long deprecated `dcrpt` script.
 Rewrote all three C programs in Rust, thus increasing security.
 Changed github actions to work with Rust instead of previous C.

-**19Dec21** - Release 1.0.3.
+**19-Dec-21** - Release 1.0.3.
 Some code tidying and minor simplifications.
 No change in functionality.

-**18Dec21** - Release v1.0.2.
+**18-Dec-21** - Release v1.0.2.
 Fixed orphaned jobs.
 Made tests more forgiving.
 They now tolerate changes in white space, which often happens with hex files.

-**17Dec21** - Release v1.0.1.
+**17-Dec-21** - Release v1.0.1.
 Fixed a bug in importing uncompressed files.

-**16Dec21** - Breaking change: `ncrpt` now appends a single, one letter extension onto the keyfiles. `dcrpt` still reads the old key directories with their old compression encodings.
+**16-Dec-21** - Breaking change: `ncrpt` now appends a single, one letter extension onto the keyfiles. `dcrpt` still reads the old key directories with their old compression encodings.
 It is now deprecated but left here for legacy reasons.
 It will eventually be withdrawn.
 Please use it as soon as possible to convert any existing old archives to the new format. `impcrypt` now automatically recognises the new format keys extensions, as well as the packed archive files.
 The tests have been amended to reflect this change.

-**15Dec21** - `expcrypt` and `imcrypt` released for more secure and convenient exports and imports of archives snapshots.
+**15-Dec-21** - `expcrypt` and `imcrypt` released for more secure and convenient exports and imports of archives snapshots.

-**14Dec21** - Significant redesign of the new scripts.
+**14-Dec-21** - Significant redesign of the new scripts.

-**13Dec21** - First alpha release of `expcrypt` and `imcrypt` scripts.
-Not yet ready for general use.
-Keep using `ncrpt` and `dcrpt` for now.

-**10Dec21** - Fixed misspelling bug in updatedir in `ncrpt` and modification time tests for directories, so the archive updates properly now.
-Improvements to readme manual.
-Prettier reports.

-**9Dec21** - Added option -c to `ncrpt` for cleaning up archive and keys by removing directories and files which had been deleted from the input directory.
-Added a report how many cores of the user's machine are being used.

-**8Dec21** - Added option -u to `ncrpt` for updating compressed encrypted archives.

-**29Nov21** - Added recognition of some well known compressed formats by their extensions, to avoid compressing them again (speed up).
-Fixed silent cleaning up of temp files.
-Added some minor clarifications to this file (README.md).
-Added timing to `crptest`.
-This should be a stable version now.
-Enjoy!

-**28Nov21** - Added buffering to `symcrypt`.
-It now for added security fails when the lengths of its two input files do not match.
-Also improved the `makefile`.

-**27Nov21** - Added buffering to further enhance performance.
-Also, `hexgen` and `hexcheck` are now generating and converting all hex characters A-F consistently to a-f.
-Updated FAQ.md.

-**26Nov21** - Added `-r --recurse` option, so that we now have a proper archiver.
-Adopted `getopts` options processing.
-Generally fortified the code.

-**24Nov21** - Shortened .base64 extensions to .b64.
-Rename old encrypted files accordingly.
-Some cosmetic improvements.

-**23Nov21** - Made multithreading more efficient: now converting files by background processes in order of their decreasing size.
-Should result in considerable speedups for large collections of large files.

-**22Nov21** - Improved `readme.md`.
-The key generation, encryption and decryption will now automatically run in sub shells on files over certain size, currently set to 10k.
-This will result in speed up on multi-core CPUs.

 ## References and Further Information